lukasturcani/vabene/docs/source/examples.rst

     atoms = tuple(atom_factory.get_atoms())

-Next, lets create a `.RandomBondFactory`, which force to yield the necessary bond, as well as other, random, bonds
+Next, lets create a :class:`.RandomBondFactory`, which force to yield the necessary bond, as well as other, random, bonds